Yash-Acharya-17/British-Time-Viewer/README.md

 5. Click on 'Pack extension'.

-Feel free to change the location in the toLocaleDateString and toLocateTimeString functions according to your system's lcoation by checking this link: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
+Feel free to change the location and format in the toLocaleDateString and toLocateTimeString functions according to your system's lcoation by checking this link: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones